 Get a taste for splendour at the Royal Mews, one of the most elegant working stables in the world.

 What is there to see at the Royal Mews?

 Admire the Gold State Coach, the most beautifully decorated carriage in the Royal Collection.
 This fairytale-like carriage has been used for every coronation since 1821.

 Next, get ready to be awed by the collection of miniature carriages.
 These adorable creations were designed to be pulled by ponies, goats, sheep or dogs.
 Make sure to spot the Donkey Barouche, which was made as a Christmas present for Queen Victoria’s children.

 And don’t miss the ribbon-covered sleigh used by Father Christmas each year to deliver presents to the children who live at Royal Mews.

 Among the collection of state vehicles, you’ll find the Rolls Royce Phantom VI which took Catherine Middleton to Westminster Abbey for her marriage to Prince William.

 If you’re lucky, you’ll also get to see the royal horses.
-The Windsor Greys and Cleveland Bays are not always in the stables, but when they are visitors can spot the names given to each horse by the Queen.
+The Windsor Greys and Cleveland Bays are not always in the stables, but when they are visitors can spot the names given to each horse by Queen Elizabeth II.

 How long does it take to go around the Royal Mews?

 There’s plenty to see at the Royal Mews and lots of activities on offer for families, including climbing into a carriage, dressing up and tacking a wooden horse.
 Give yourself between two and three hours to enjoy it all.

 Can I eat at the Royal Mews?